molview/molview_blog/_posts/2017-02-26-images-and-copyright.md

 ---
+layout:     post
 title:      Images and copyright
 date:       2017-02-26
-categories:
-- posts
-layout: post
-summary: Clarifiation on copyright on exported images
+summary:    Copyright on exported images.
+categories: posts
 ---

 In the past years I have received numerous questions about the usage and